prabangkoro/laravel/README.md

 # Laravel Project

+## Announcement
+This Project has been transfered to a private repository.
+If you have any query about unpushed changes, simply contact me.
+Feel free to ask me anything!

 ## How to start
 1. Clone the repository into your local
 2. Open your directory in cmd/terminal